SSoundSlicr

 Use browser tools for quick trims, simple conversions, voice recording, audio extraction, merging, volume changes, normalization, speed changes, ringtone-style clips, and rough cleanup.
 These jobs are common, useful, and often too small for a full editor.

-SoundSlicr's MVP has no login requirement and a 100MB file size limit.
+SoundSlicr's current version has no login requirement and a 100MB file size limit.
 It is designed around browser-based processing, no billing, no saved cloud projects, and no intentional backend upload step for audio processing.

 When desktop software is better